UniMath/agda-unimath/src/category-theory/functors-small-large-precategories.lagda.md

       ( is-functor-functor-Small-Large-Precategory)
 ```

+## Properties

-### Extensionality of functors between precategories
+### Characterizing equality of functors from small to large precategories

 #### Equality of functors is equality of underlying maps